William Robb (British Army officer): Family background

-William Robb was born in Hexham Northumberland on 23 November 1888.
+Robb was born in Hexham, Northumberland, on 23 November 1888.
 The Robb family owned a successful department store business in Hexham.
-He was educated in Edinburgh at George Watson's College as a boarding scholar.

 He was one of five children and all the male siblings would serve in the forces.
-One of his younger brothers - Sir James Milne Robb would rise to the rank of Air Vice Marshal in the Royal Air Force; all three of the Robb brothers (including William) would see service in the First World War as officers in the Northumberland Fusiliers; although one would go on to join the RAF.
+All three of the Robb brothers (including William) would see service in the First World War as officers in the Northumberland Fusiliers; although one, James Milne Robb, would go on to join the Royal Air Force and rose to the rank of air vice marshal.

-Robb was a keen amateur cricketer and played minor counties cricket for Northumberland in 1912 and 1913, making two appearances in the Minor Counties Championship.
+Robb was educated in Edinburgh at George Watson's College as a boarding scholar.
+He was a keen amateur cricketer and played minor counties cricket for Northumberland in 1912 and 1913, making two appearances in the Minor Counties Championship.

-William Robb married Nancy Chrystal Dodds in Hexham, Northumberland in 1916.
+Robb married Nancy Chrystal Dodds in Hexham, Northumberland in 1916.
 They had one son William Walter Milroy Robb, who was born in 1919.

-After a lengthy absence from Northumberland during his career in the British Army Robb returned to live in the county, in the village of Corbridge; although he died on 27 March 1961 in Matfen, Northumberland.
+After a lengthy absence from Northumberland during his career in the British Army, Robb returned to live in the county, in the village of Corbridge; although he died on 27 March 1961 in Matfen, Northumberland.

 Military career

 Early career and First World War

 Robb was commissioned into a militia battalion of the Northumberland Fusiliers on 8 January 1907; but he later transferred to the 4th Battalion of the Northumberland Fusiliers (a Territorial Force/TF unit) as a second lieutenant on 1 April 1908.
-He was promoted to lieutenant in 1910.
+He was promoted to lieutenant in June 1910.
 He was promoted to captain on 5 December 1912; serving with the battalion's D Company based at Prudhoe.

-In 1914, the year the First World War began, Robb was mobilised for war, along with his battalion, and he is recorded as entering the theatre of operations, the Western Front, in April 1915.
+In 1914, following the outbreak of the First World War, Robb was mobilised with his battalion, and deployed to the Western Front in April 1915.
 The battalion formed part of the 149th (Northumberland) Brigade, itself part of the 50th (Northumbrian) Division.
-He was awarded the Military Cross (MC) whilst serving with the Northumberland Fusiliers.
-Whilst on the Western Front with his unit Captain Robb was recorded as an active and popular member of the 4th Battalion the Northumberland Fusiliers.
+Robb was awarded the Military Cross whilst serving with the Northumberland Fusiliers.
+Whilst on the Western Front, Robb was recorded as an active and popular member of the 4th Battalion the Northumberland Fusiliers.
 He was even given temporary lieutenant colonel rank and commanded the battalion in the Battle of St Quentin on 21 March 1918; during this particularly fierce battle he was wounded and evacuated.